Learning

 Worldschooling

-Learning about the world through travelling.
-Can be confined to one country/region or be world wide.
+Learning through travelling.
+Can be confined to one country/region or be worldwide, and can be for a few weeks or for several years.
 People who take it up range from the international elite to the single parent in a camper van.

 Further details

-Thankfully, there are hundreds of books, websites and chat forums out there giving far more detail than it’s possible to provide here and will describe the thousands of different learning techniques, styles etc. that are available to you.
-Ultimately, what learning experience your child has is completely dependent on you.
+Thankfully, there are hundreds of books, websites and social media out there giving far more detail than it’s possible to provide here and will describe the thousands of different learning techniques, styles etc. that are available to you.
+Ultimately, what learning experience your child has is completely dependent on you and your child and their needs.
 Although this can feel like a huge weight of responsibility at times, if it is a weight you are willing to bear, it can also be incredibly rewarding and a hugely exciting challenge, bringing your family much closer together.